-On the basis of information available to the Company as at 23 March 2020, approximately 53.29% of the issued ordinary shares of the Company was held in the hands of the public.
-The number of treasury shares held by the Company as at 23 March 2020 was 584,000 shares.
+On the basis of information available to the Company as at 22 March 2021, approximately 53.27% of the issued ordinary shares of the Company was held in the hands of the public.

 Accordingly, the Company has complied with Rule 723 of the Rules of the Catalist.